rasika8999/M1_App_Exam-Management-System/1_Requirement/Redame.md

 - At Educational level

 ### How
-The e-exam system consist of three parts, namely Add student data,view student information & delete unwanted data from database.
+The details of employees can be easily accessed by add,delete,search and modify in the system at any time.

 # Detail requirements

 ### High Level Requirements:

+1.To update student required information

-1.Smart phone,Pc.
+2.Smart phone,Pc.

-2.Good internet connection.
+3.Good internet connection.

-3.Login Credentials.
+4.Login Credentials.

 ### Low Level Requirements:
 1.System feature.